 Production from Draugen

-The Draugen conventional oil field recovered 93.87% of its total recoverable reserves, with peak production in 2001.
-The peak production was approximately 204.23 thousand bpd of crude oil and condensate, 26.00 Mmcfd of natural gas and 12.63 thousand bpd of natural gas liquids.
+The Draugen conventional oil field recovered 94.50% of its total recoverable reserves, with peak production in 2001.
 Based on economic assumptions, production will continue until the field reaches its economic limit in 2033.

 About Okea

-OKEA AS (Okea) an explorer and developer of oil and gas.
-The company provides services such as oil and gas exploration, production, and development of oil and gas producing properties across Norway.
-It also develops discovered oil fields on the Norwegian continental shelf through applying affordable, modern, and practical solutions, among others.
+OKEA ASA (Okea) is an explorer and developer of oil and gas.
+The company provides services such as oil and gas exploration, production, and development of oil and gas-producing properties across Norway.
+It also develops discovered oil fields on the Norwegian continental shelf by applying affordable, modern, and practical solutions, among others.
 Okea has partnered with Seacrest Capital Group to develop a portfolio of oil production assets.
 Its assets production ownership interest comprises of Draugen, Gjoa, Ivar Aasen, and Yme.
-The company has a 44.56 per cent ownership interest in the Draugen field.
-It has its operation across Norway.
+It operates with additional offices in Kristiansund, Bergen, Stavanger, and Oslo, Norway.
 Okea is headquartered in Trondheim, Norway.

 For more details on the Draugen Conventional Oil Field, buy the profile here.